MelvinDerouck/Travel-and-consumption-of-a-vehicles-fleet/README.md

 Creation of a Power BI dashboard to analyze habits.

 ## Data Processing and Cleaning
-Distance metrics (Invoxia export), distance metrics :
+Distance metrics (Invoxia export) :
 Aggregation of data per day and per tracker.

 Adjustment of kilometers with a coefficient based on user data.